gideonagyage/Age-Calculator/README.md

 ## Overview

-This project is part of the Codevixens Coding Challenge.
+This project is part of the Codevixens Frontend Development Challenge (Day 1).
 The goal is to build a simple yet functional age calculator using React JS, focusing on mastering state management and event handling.

 ## Features